-Braid (sometimes called microfilament) is strands of polyethylene that are fused together.
+Next up is Braid (sometimes called microfilament) which is made up of strands of polyethylene that are fused together.

 There is no stretch, it doesn’t absorb water and is more supple than mono or fluoro.
 In its common form, it’s susceptible to abrasion and colour fading so coated braid can be bought to combat this.